AjayRaikar-Developer/Raikar.BatchJob/Raikar.BatchJob-Requirement.md

 - Github Package Intro
 - Github Examples
 - Throtteling | Ratelimiting
+- BatchName handle in response also compare other batch options

 ## Eliminating
 - Reciving Action Method as input - As this does not support return types